DoctorLai/Tron-FAQ/README.md

 169. How can I create a wallet on the trc20 network via api?
 > You may check this post: https://helloacm.com/how-to-generate-an-account-on-tron-blockchain-using-python-sdk/

+170. How long will the generated wallet address live if it is not activated by sending 1 trx to it?
+> A generated wallet address on the Tron blockchain does not have a set expiration date and will remain valid indefinitely until activated.
+This means even if you don't send any TRX to it, the address will still exist and be usable in the future.

+171. Will someone else be able to generate the same wallet address before activation?
+> It is extremely unlikely that someone else will generate the same wallet address as yours.
+Tron uses a strong cryptographic process to generate these addresses, making the chances of creating a duplicate practically negligible.